Towards a classification of mixed-state topological orders in two dimensions

 The first condition generalizes the notion of short-range entangled (SRE) mixed states proposed in Ref.~\cite{Ma:2022pvq} (see also Ref.~\cite{Ma:2023rji}).
 Namely, a mixed state is SRE, if there is a purification into a SRE GGS.
 Here, we require that topologically ordered mixed states can be purified into GGSs more generally.
 The second condition rules out spontaneous symmetry breaking and long-range correlations, similar to the case for pure-state TOs.

 The third condition is motivated by recent progress in understanding spontaneous symmetry breaking order in mixed states.
 In particular, it was found that observables that are nonlinear in the density matrix are necessary to characterize certain phases and phase transitions in mixed states~\cite{Lee:2022hog, Bao:2023zry, Ma:2023rji}.
-For example, the phenomenon known as strong-to-weak symmetry breaking can be detected by long-range order in the R\'enyi-2 correlations of local order parameters~\cite{Lee:2022hog, Ma:2023rji}.
+For example, the phenomenon known as strong-to-weak symmetry breaking can be detected by long-range order in the R\'enyi-2 correlations of local order parameters~\cite{Lee:2022hog, Ma:2023rji, Lessa:2024gcw}.

 We emphasize that this notion of locally-correlated mixed states allow us to give a working definition of TO.
 We do not claim that the conditions on mixed states above are the most exhaustive or the most general.
 Ultimately, one may want to consider a class of mixed states with no reference to Hamiltonians or replica Hilbert spaces.
 We comment further on this point in Section~\ref{sec: discussion}.
 It also may be advantageous to replace the R\'enyi-2 expectation values with those based on the fidelity:

 The fidelity expectation value was proposed in the context of strong-to-weak spontaneous symmetry breaking in Ref.~\cite{Lessa:2024gcw} and was shown to correctly capture the decoding transition in the bit-flip decohered toric code state.
 However, in general the fidelity correlations are much more difficult to compute, so we will use R\'enyi-2 correlators mostly in this work.